All Episodes

 Thanks.

-Yeah, back in just a second, folks.
+Back in just a second, folks.

 Stay with us.

-Rush Limbaugh, the excellence in broadcasting network is fascinating.
+Rush Limbaugh, the Excellence in Broadcasting Network, is fascinating.

-Uh believe me, Mr. Snerdley, it's possible.
+Believe me, Mr. Snirdly, it's possible.

-When you know me, and you're in the drive-by meeting, you get to know me, you will reform.
+When you know me and you're in the drive-by meeting, you get to know me, you will reform.

 It happens.

-The security guard, who is a babe, by the way, Gina Summ, said, I give the credit to God, and I say that very humbly.
+The security guard, who is a babe, by the way, Gina Somme, said, I give the credit to God.

 I didn't run away.